 This is a document I used for a few conference workshops.
 It covers the entire scope of a CMS implementation, from planning through development, planning, support, and human factors.

 Posted Slide Decks

 Some slide decks that were likely from conference presentations, but have been archived by themselves.
-These decks were post to SlideShare, and are offered with no notes or other annotations
+Most of these decks were posted to SlideShare, and are offered with no notes or other annotations.

 I gave this at a breathtakingly small conference in Minneapolis for eZ Systems.
 It eventually became the basis for the “Why Content Projects Fail” talk.

 This was for a session at Content Strategy Workshops in Portland.